 To be able to scan your code to look for translatable strings instead of creating your .po file manually the potx module can be used (or a heavily patched Drupal 8 version to be able to run it within your installation).

-I think the process needs too much code and it should be more simple like an auto discovery of the "translations" folder.
+So that is pretty much everything you need to know to translate automatically.
+In general I think the process needs too much code and it should be more simple like an auto discovery of the "translations" folder.